-The Philippines’ Department of Public Works and Highways (DPWH) has announced that the construction of the 2.3-km twin tunnel of the Davao City Bypass road project will commence in July this year.
+The Philippines’ Department of Public Works and Highways (DPWH) has announced that the construction of the 2.3-km twin tunnels of the Davao City Bypass road project will commence in July this year.

 According to DPWH Secretary Mark A. Villar, essential machinery has started to arrive in the Philippines for the tunnel construction.